tenjohokwen/fma-skeckit-app/docs/gas-setup.md

 1. In the Apps Script editor, click **+** next to **Files**
 2. Choose **Script** for .gs files
-3. Copy and paste the content from each file in the `gas/` directory
+3. Copy and paste the content from each file in the `gas/` directory (if a file called DateUtil.gs is in the utils directory then name it like so: "utils/DateUtil.gs" since gas will not let you create the folders)
 4. Save each file

 ### Option B: Using clasp (Command Line)